Strășeni District: History

 The territory of the district has been inhabited since the Stone Age, from 30,000–20,000 BC.
 The localities with the oldest attestation are Căpriana, Dolna, Lozova and Vorniceni, which were first attested in 1420.
-The Căpriana monastery in 1429 received the status of monastery.
+In 1429, the Căpriana monastery received the status of monastery.
 The present territory of the district was part of the historic counties of Lăpușna and Orhei, the boundary of which was on the Bîc River.
-In 1545 is remembered by scribes, Strășeni district center.
 In the 16th–18th centuries, the district developed both economically (trade, agriculture, and forestry) and culturally, with monasteries and churches being built, as there had been a major increase in population.
 In 1812, after the Russo-Turkish War, the district was part of the occupation of Bessarabia by the Russian Empire from 1812 to 1917, and there was an intense Russification of the native population.
 In 1918 after the collapse of the Russian Empire, Bessarabia united with Romania, during which (1918–1940, 1941–1944), the district was part of Chișinău County.
 In 1940 after Molotov–Ribbentrop Treaty, the region was occupied by the USSR.
-In 1991, as a result of the proclamation of Independence of Moldova, it was part of Chișinău County (1991–2003), and in 2003 became an administrative unit of Moldova.
+In 1991, as a result of the proclamation of Independence of Moldova, it became a part of Chișinău County (1991–2003), and in 2003 it became an administrative unit of Moldova.